Eyewitness testimony: Reliability

 The eyewitness's viewing conditions greatly impacts their ability to encode features about the perpetrator or crime in general which ultimately impacts their ability to retrieve said information.

 A person's memory can be influenced by things seen or heard after a crime has occurred.
 This distortion is known as the post-event misinformation effect After a crime occurs, and an eyewitness comes forward, law enforcement tries to gather as much information as they can, in order to avoid any influence that may come from the environment, such as the media.
 Many times, when the crime is surrounded by much publicity, an eyewitness may experience source misattribution.
 Source misattribution occurs when a witness is mistaken about where or when they have the memory from.
 If a witness identification of the source of their retrieved memory turns out to be mistaken, then the witness will be considered unreliable.

-A chart below indicates the results of the general identification rate based on average recognition between male and female perpetrators, but even with the chart, there is still some discrepancies because we do not know of what crimes and trauma that has been impacted on victims.
-However, with the use of general assessments on a general understanding of identification the variables and the general variables and quantities explain it on a mathematical understanding.

 While some witnesses see the entirety of a crime happen in front of them, others only witness part of a crime.
 These latter witnesses are more likely to experience confirmation bias.
 Witness expectations are to blame for the distortion that may come from confirmation bias.
 For example, Lindholm and Christianson (1998) found that witnesses of a mock crime, who did not witness the whole crime, nevertheless testified to what they expected would have happened.
 These expectations are normally similar across individuals, due to the details of the environment.

 The responsibility to evaluate the credibility of eyewitness testimony falls on each individual juror, when such evidence is offered as testimony in a trial in the United States.
 Research has shown that mock juries are often unable to distinguish between a false and accurate eyewitness testimony.
 "Jurors" often appear to correlate the confidence level of the witness with the accuracy of their testimony.
 An overview of this research by Laub and Bornstein shows this to be an inaccurate gauge of accuracy.